 If you find you are unable to use your day or event ticket(s) for whatever reason, TSM can try to resell them for you, on the understanding that TSM’s own available remaining tickets take priority.
 You must request that TSM resell your ticket(s) as soon as possible before the advertised start time of the event.
 We will make all reasonable attempts to resell your tickets, however we cannot guarantee resale.

 TSM is able to exchange ticket(s) (to the same value) if you find yourself unable to use them for whatever reason.
 You must inform TSM, at least 24 hours prior to the advertised start time of the event for which you are unable to use your tickets, which event you wish to exchange them for (subject to availability) and accept that you may be liable to an administration fee for this service.
 You may also request a credit on your account.
+You must inform The Story Museum, at least 24 hours prior to the advertised start time of the event for which you are unable to use your ticket in order to receieve a credit.
 Credits may be used to purchase tickets in person at The Story Museum, over the telephone by calling 01865 807 600 or when booking online at www.storymuseum.org.uk.
 Credits can be redeemed against Exhibition Entry or Events at The Story Museum and are valid for one year from date of issue.
 After this period, the credit will become a charitable contribution to The Story Museum.

 TSM is happy to offer a full refund, or offer to exchange your ticket(s) (to the same value) for another day or event if we cancel or alter in a material way an event, as advertised.
 In the event of a cancelled performance TSM will not be liable for additional travel or accommodation expenses.